Frances Scudamore1

 F, #14068, b.
 3 February 1844, d.
 30 June 1876

-Last Edited=4 Apr 2004
+Last Edited=4 May 2023

-Lady Mary Catherine Stanhope was born on 3 February 1844.2 She was the daughter of Philip Henry Stanhope, 5th Earl Stanhope and Emily Harriet Kerrison.1,2 She married Frederick Lygon, 6th Earl Beauchamp, son of General Henry Beauchamp Lygon, 4th Earl Beauchamp and Lady Susan Caroline Eliot, on 18 February 1868 at St. George's Church, St. George Street, Hanover Square, London, England.2 She died on 30 June 1876 at age 32.2
+Lady Mary Catherine Stanhope was born on 3 February 1844.2 She was the daughter of Philip Henry Stanhope, 5th Earl Stanhope and Emily Harriet Kerrison.1,2 She married Frederick Lygon, 6th Earl Beauchamp, son of General Henry Beauchamp Lygon, 4th Earl Beauchamp and Lady Susan Caroline Eliot, on 18 February 1868 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.2 She died on 30 June 1876 at age 32.2

-As a result of her marriage, Lady Mary Catherine Stanhope was styled as Countess Beauchamp on 18 February 1868.
 From 18 February 1868, her married name became Lygon.
+After her marriage, Lady Mary Catherine Stanhope was styled as Countess Beauchamp on 18 February 1868.

 According to Lady St. Helier, she was "a remarkable woman, clever, accomplished, well educated, with a great deal of her father's gift of conversation, and love of Society."2